Things to do in Seville in 1 day

 An imposing construction, built on the foundations of the old aljama mosque of the city built in 1198.
 From that mosque both the famous Giralda and the Patio de los Naranjos have been preserved, having undergone various modifications throughout history.
 Its construction evoked the grandeur that the city projected to the rest of the kingdom.
 Thus, in the mid-15th century, construction began on the Gothic church we know today, which has undergone modifications adapted to the different architectural styles.

-Although absolutely the whole Cathedral is a magnificent work to see in Seville, complete and a step through history, it is worth highlighting its tallest and most characteristic structure: La Giralda.
+Although absolutely the whole Cathedral is a magnificent work part of the things to do in Seville, complete and a step through history, it is worth highlighting its tallest and most characteristic structure: La Giralda.
 The current bell tower of the Cathedral shows the passage of different eras, as well as being visible from much of the city for its more than 100 meters high.

 Qué ver en Sevilla - Giralda